Flea (musician): Return to school, Atoms for Peace, and Rocket Juice & the Moon (2008–2011)

-Rock and Roll Hall of Fame induction, Helen Burns, and The Getaway (2012–2017)
+Rock and Roll Hall of Fame induction, Helen Burns, The Getaway, and memoir (2012–2019)

 The Red Hot Chili Peppers were inducted into the Rock and Roll Hall of Fame in April 2012.
-Flea commented on the induction by saying, "It's always been easy for me to pooh-pooh these awards—the [Rock] Hall of Fame too.
+Flea said: "It's always been easy for me to pooh-pooh these awards—the [Rock] Hall of Fame too.
 But I inducted Metallica a couple of years ago, and it was really a beautiful thing to see as all these people were being inducted.
 It made me love it.
 I love halls of fame anyway—the Basketball Hall of Fame, the Baseball Hall of Fame.
 So I feel grateful for the recognition of what we have done and for the hope and potential of what we'll continue to do."

 On July 19, 2012, Flea released a solo EP, Helen Burns, composed mainly of instrumental tracks, except the title track (which Patti Smith sang on) and "Lovelovelove", which features the Silverlake Conservatory of Music's kids and adults choir.
 It is Flea's first solo release, who has only released solo songs previously on soundtracks and other projects.
 Flea said of the EP "I am putting it out to raise money for the Silverlake Conservatory of Music, a community-based non-profit music school that I am an integral part of."
 The download of the EP is available at "a name your own price" on the Silverlake Conservatory website and was made available through all major digital outlets on August 9, 2012.